Mikindani

-Mikindani (Mji wa kale wa Mikindani in Swahili) is a historic coastal town located in Mtwara-Mikindani District of Mtwara Region in Tanzania.
+Mikindani (Mji wa kale wa Mikindani in Swahili) is a historic coastal town in the Mtwara-Mikindani District of Mtwara Region in Tanzania.
 The name comes from the Swahili word mikinda which means "young coconut trees".
-Therefore, the term "Mikindani', literally means "the place where there are young coconut trees" in old Swahili language.
+So the term "Mikindani' literally means "the place where there are young coconut trees" in old Swahili language.
 Mikindani is part of the city of Mtwara and is governed by the Mtwara Mikindani Municipal Council.
 The site is a registered National Historic Site.

 Overview

 About 50 kilometres north of the Mozambique border, in the Tanzanian Mtwara Region, is the location of settlement of Mikindani.
 Mikindani was a thriving port in the 19th century, when it participated in the trades of ivory, gum copal, and slaves for the Indian Ocean plantation system.
 It served as the starting point for Dr. David Livingstone's final expedition into the interior of Africa in 1866 during that time period.
 Kilwa, a significant Swahili city, has been the subject of archaeological studies in the area surrounding Mikindani.
 Mikindani participated in Indian Ocean trade during the first millennium CE, used marine resources with mixed farming subsistence practises, and extensively shared coastal trends.

 However, as the millennium went on, Mikindani's material culture and economy set itself apart from that of northern coastal settlements.
 They did not follow Swahili patterns of historical development during the second millennium, which was strikingly evident in the absence of distinctive Indian Ocean import ceramics and the emergence of a new local ceramics style with ties to the interior and the south rather than Swahili sites further north.
 By the middle of the second millennium, when the town reintegrated with the Indian Ocean world, these differences from the rest of the Swahili coast were partially erased.
 However, the significance of interior linkages was still retained, as demonstrated by surviving material culture parallels.